The Last DJ

-The Last DJ is the 11th studio album by American rock band Tom Petty and the Heartbreakers.
-The title track, "Money Becomes King", "Joe" and "Can't Stop the Sun" are all critical of greed in the music industry.
+The Last DJ is the eleventh studio album by American rock band Tom Petty and the Heartbreakers.
+The title track, "Money Becomes King", "Joe" and "Can't Stop the Sun" are all critical of greed in the music industry, which led to a song boycott by some radio stations.

 A "limited edition" digipack version of the album was also released, including a DVD of music videos and other footage shot during the album's production.

 The album reached number 9 on the Billboard 200, aided by the single "The Last DJ", which peaked at number 22 on Billboard's Mainstream Rock Tracks chart in 2002.
 As of 2010, The Last DJ had sold 353,000 copies in the United States, according to Nielsen SoundScan.

 The album marks the return of original Heartbreaker Ron Blair on bass guitar, replacing his own replacement, the ailing Howie Epstein.
 His return was late in the recording process, however, and Petty and Campbell contribute most of the bass work themselves.
+It is also the first album to credit longtime touring members Scott Thurston and Steve Ferrone as official members.

 The title track (which was the first single) and "Dreamville" were included on the compilation The Best of Everything.

+Reception

+According to review aggregator Metacritic, The Last DJ received "generally favorable reviews", with a 61 out of 100 score based on 14 critic reviews.

+In a positive review, Marc Weingarten of Entertainment Weekly called the album's tracks "about as entertaining as polemical pop music can be."
+In a more mixed review, Greg Kot of Rolling Stone described Petty's lyrics as petulant and the album as "a loosely constructed concept piece about how much the music industry sucks."